PugetBench for Premiere ProWritten on December 11, 2019 by Matt Bach

 In addition, we have a "Heavy GPU Effects" sequence using:

-- Lumetri Color, Ultra Key, Sharpen, Gaussian Blur, Basic 3D, VR Digital Glitch, and Directional Blur effects applied to the other half of the clips
+- Extreme effects: Lumetri Color, Ultra Key, Sharpen, Gaussian Blur, Basic 3D, Directional Blur, VR Digital Glitch, and VR De-Noise.

 and a "CPU Heavy Effects" sequence using: